Back to Blog

 Studio Furniture

-Choosing the Right Desk
+- The Right Desk

 It should fit your room perfectly and support your recording equipment.

-When selecting a desk, consider factors like:
+When selecting a desk, consider factors like size, ergonomics, storage capacity, functionality, and comfort.

 Ensure the desk is large enough to accommodate your audio interface, monitors, MIDI controllers, and other essential gear.